RA-Company/ctd/README.md

 GetTags retrieves a list of tags from the Chat2Desk API.
 It uses the APIGetTags method to fetch the tags and handles errors.
 If the response status is not "success", it returns nil.
-It returns a slice of TagItem, which contains the tags.
+It returns a slice of Tag, which contains the tags.

 Parameters:
   - ctx: The context for the request, allowing for cancellation and timeouts.